 12. One contract will be awarded for each of the three Primary JOC Zones.

 13. The AOC will evaluate and then award the JOC Zones sequentially in the top down order in which they are presented on the list given in Attachment 9.
+A Contractor will not be awarded a contract for a JOC Zone if that Contractor has already been awarded a Primary JOC Zone for which the Zone being evaluated was named as an Alternate.
+If a Contractor receives awards for two different JOC Zones that name the same JOC Zone as an Alternate for both of the awarded Zones, the Proposal with the lowest price will serve to determine the pricing basis for the award of that Alternate Zone.

 14. Contractors applying for more than one Primary JOC Zone are not allowed to express a preference for the Zone(s) to be awarded and if any preference is stated in their Proposal it will be ignored in the evaluation process.
 In the event of a tie for a Zone, the Evaluation Committee will award the contract for that Zone based on a single toss of a coin.